 - Be certain that your new title still applies to the content.
-If your new title changes the subject of your post, consider revising the article entirely so it more directly addresses the new title.
-Otherwise, it's click bait.
+If your new title changes your post's subject, consider revising the article entirely so it more directly addresses the new title.
+Otherwise, it's clickbait.

 - Don't forget to write an updated meta description that includes the keyword.

 Sometimes, revising the title won't make sense.
 If this happens, then consider writing another post that directly includes the entire keyword.

 What is Corporate America's downfall in the 21st century?

 This headline includes the entire keyword and answers a particular question.
 And, it won't require any changes to the original article that you'd rather not alter.

 Using Google Webmaster Tools, we bloggers can easily discover keywords with potential by filtering keywords that we already rank for, but for some reason, aren't getting the clicks.